 Evidence suggests the adoption and expansion of integrated, coordinated, and accountable systems of care such as IDSs or ACOs can lead to improved quality and reduced costs.
 An IDS is defined as an organized healthcare delivery system in which payers, hospitals, and providers coordinate to provide patient care, integrate care across settings, and share responsibility for patient outcomes and resource use.
 IDS partners are generally managed by the same organization.
-An ACO is defined as a system of population-based care coordinated across the continuum including multidisciplinary physicians and physician groups, hospitals, and ancillary providers with combined risk sharing arrangements and shared incentives between providers or between payers and providers.
+An ACO is defined as a system of population-based care coordinated across the continuum including multidisciplinary physicians and physician groups, hospitals, and ancillary providers or between payers and providers.
 Ideally ACO partners are held accountable for nationally recognized clinical, financial, and operational performance.
 As providers accept more accountability under this provision, Contractor shall ensure that providers have the capacity to manage the risk.
-There are many variations of ACO implementation with evidence suggesting that there are key characteristics of an ACO model that influence its success.
+There are many variations of ACO model that influence its success.